The Purple Ninja Editorial Philosophy?

-I have a Bachelor of Arts degree in English with a journalism minor, and I’m currently finishing up the coursework to earn my Certificate in Editing from the University of Washington.
+I have a Bachelor of Arts degree in English with a journalism minor, and a Certificate in Editing from the University of Washington.
 I’m a proud member of the Editorial Freelancers Association as well as ACES: The Society for Editing, the National Association for Independent Writers and Editors, and an approved partner member of the Alliance of Independent Authors.
 I have twenty years of professional writing, editing, and marketing experience.
 I’ve worked in a variety of industries including, non-profits focused on initiatives like tackling environmental issues, aiding our military personnel and their families, and working with troubled youth and battered women.
-I’ve worked with corporate communications departments, niche market publishers, digital marketing and branding agencies, entrepreneurs, and authors.
+I’ve worked with corporate communications departments, niche market publishers, digital marketing and branding agencies, entrepreneurs, and indie authors.

 No matter my job title over the years, I’ve always found a way to incorporate writing and editing into my life.
 When I decided it was time to dedicate my work-life to the thing that fulfilled me the most, it only made sense that editing would be the focus.
 That’s how Purple Ninja Editorial was born.

 I’m a voracious reader, which every great writer knows is essential for flexing those creative muscles.
 Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction and a good supernatural thriller, and even a bit of romance.
 When I’m not helping clients or chauffeuring my mini ninja to school, soccer practices, and everywhere in between, I like to take a walk on the creative side and do a little fiction writing of my own.
 No peeking—it’s not done yet!

 At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son takes to the pitch with his soccer team (I’m a proud mom, so don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.

 Meet the Rest of the Ninjas